jannfis/acme-distributed/README.md

   * acme-client
   * net-ssh

-The host managing the certificates needs SSH access to the hosts serving the authorization requests.
-The only privilege required for the user is write access to the directory where the authorization requests are created.
+Depending on the connector type(s) you use, there might be more dependencies and/or requirements (e.g. password-less SSH access to your remote web servers, etc).

 Furthermore, you will need a Let's Encrypt account already setup, i.e. you need a valid, registered account key. **acme-distributed** does **not** offer registration functionality right now.
+This functionality is planned for the v1.0 release of this client.

 # Configuration
 **acme-distributed** uses configuration files in simple YAML format.
 The following configurables are available: